Michael-Steshenko/iMop/README.md

 ## TODO
 - [ ] Use f18 instead of ctrl + cmd + option + shift for hyperkey in Karabiner / Hammerspoon
 - [ ] Move all the music apple script keyboard shortcuts to Hammerspoon, should probably also use hyperkey.
+- [ ] Switch to Obsidian for my note taking